valb3r/obg-connectors.net/csharp-netcore/obg-api/docs/TPPBankingAPIAccountInformationServiceAISApi.md

             var xRequestSignature = xRequestSignature_example;  // string | A signature of the request by the TPP fintech.  (optional) var fintechID = fintech_123;  // string | Unique ID that identifies fintech.  (optional) var bankID = 1234-0XGJK;  // string | A bank identifier, provided by TPP Bank Search API.
-To be provided by FinTech only if PsuConsentSession is missing.  (optional) var serviceSessionID = new Guid?(); // Guid? | Unique ID that identifies service session.
+To be provided by FinTech only if PsuConsentSession is missing.  (optional) var xPsuAuthenticationRequired = true;  // bool? | If false, login form to OPBA will not be displayed, so that authentication is not necessary.
+If absent or true - login form will be displayed, in order for OBG to know the PSU.  (optional)  (default to true) var serviceSessionID = new Guid?(); // Guid? | Unique ID that identifies service session.
 Can be used for batch processing to correlate input and output.  (optional) var withBalance = true;  // bool? | For list of accounts this query param defines to not only look for the accounts, but for the balances too.  (optional) var online = false;  // bool? | Makes possible to request actual data and update cache if cache is used by protocol implementation.  (optional)  (default to true)